jdoner02/cybersecurity-job-scraper/README.md

 GitHub Pages
 - Configure Pages to serve from the `/docs` folder on the default branch
 - The scraper updates `docs/data/{ai,cyber}_jobs.json` each run

+Discord notifications
+- Webhook (simple): create a channel webhook (Integrations → Webhooks) and set `DISCORD_WEBHOOK_URL` secret.
+No bot user required.
+- Bot (posts as a real bot user):
+  - Create an application at https://discord.com/developers → add a Bot, copy the token.
+  - Invite the bot to your server, grant Read/Send permissions in target channel.
+  - Enable Developer Mode in Discord → right‑click the channel → Copy ID.
+  - Add repo secrets: `DISCORD_BOT_TOKEN`, `DISCORD_CHANNEL_ID`.
+  - The workflow tries both: it uses the bot when configured, and/or the webhook when present.

+GitHub Discussions (email by subscription)
+- Enable Discussions: Repository Settings → General → Enable “Discussions”.
+- Pick a category for updates (e.g., General or Announcements).
+- Find the category ID:
+  - Use the GraphQL API to list `discussionCategories` for the repo and copy the `id`.
+  - Or create a discussion in the UI, inspect the GraphQL call (Network tab), and copy the `categoryId`.
+- Add repo secret `DISCUSSION_CATEGORY_ID` with that ID.
+Users who watch Discussions will receive emails.

 Project structure
 ```